matkoniecz/illegal-use-of-OpenStreetMap/README.md

-This project focuses on entities that use OpenStreetMap data on a large scale and try to hide this.
-Smaller entities especially blatant in their plagiarism also may be listed.

 OpenStreetMap is a project of mappers who together create map of the world.
 Created dataset can be used by anyone, for free, for any purpose.
 There are minimal requirements.
 Proper attribution is a fundamental one and very easy to fulfill - just mention who provided data that you use.

 Unfortunately in many cases users of this great dataset are not attributing OpenStreetMap at all.

+This project documents companies involved in this kind of plagiarism.
+The use OpenStreetMap data on a large scale and try to hide this.
+Smaller entities especially blatant in their plagiarism also may be listed.

 Currently following large scale plagiarisms are documented: